 Do not over torque.
 Hand tightening is sufficient as long as cap is sufficiently tightened against rubber O-ring to maintain a seal.
-Replacing cap completes the battery circuit and activates the transmitter.
-Transmitter will remain energized until battery cap is removed.

-CDI Part No. 700-50-2029-70 (included with transmitter).
-X200T TITANIUM MODELS: see note on following page.
-When batteries and battery cap are in place - The transmitter itself will be activated and will stay active for the life of the battery.
+CDI Part No. 90-52-0005-00 (included with transmitter) When batteries and battery cap are in place - The transmitter itself will be activated and will stay active for the life of the battery.
 Removal of battery cap will terminate all transmitter function. - The transmitter will actively seek to establish a communications link for the next five minutes.
 If communication is not established within five (5) minutes, the transmitter will "time out."
 Should this occur, cycle the power to the transmitter by momentarily removing and replacing battery cap.
 If you are still unable to establish communication, you may need to replace batteries.
+5. PREPARE TRANSMITTER FOR CONFIGURATION Expose Antenna Unscrew and carefully remove the antenna cap.